The Actuaries Institute currently holds mutual recognition agreements with the following actuarial associations:

 - Society of Actuaries (SoA)

-Fellows of the above associations may be accepted as accredited members of the Institute of Actuaries of Australia subject to satisfying the following conditions:
+Fellows of all other MRA associations listed above may be accepted as Accredited members of the Institute of Actuaries of Australia subject to satisfying the following conditions:

 - The applicant must have qualified as a Fellow by examination, and be a current financial Fellow, of one of the above-mentioned bodies;